 If you’re looking to purchase a gerbil because you expected it to be a cheap pet to keep, then you might be disappointed at how expensive caring for one can be.
 Don’t despair!
 There are plenty of ways to own a gerbil without spending much.

 Look on classified ads such as Craigslist.
 Many people are giving away their gerbils with cages, water bottles, and more.
 You can find these for free or for a modest rehoming fee, saving you loads of money and time that you’d have to spend purchasing and setting up your gerbil’s environment.

 Also, remember to check at the local animal shelter if you’re having trouble finding a gerbil.
 Adoption can save you loads of money and might include the necessities like a cage as well.

 - Related Read: 5 Gerbil Sounds and Their Meanings (with Audio)

 Saving Money on Gerbil Care

 There are many hidden costs associated with keeping a gerbil.
 But there are also ways to save some money and reduce the cost of caring for these rodents.

 One way to save money is to spot clean the substrate, rather than replace it all.
 When you see waste, remove that bit of substrate.
 You’ll still need to replace all the substrate eventually, but it will last several times longer with proper spot cleaning.

-You can also choose to feed your gerbil some of your own food, being careful not to provide anything toxic or unhealthy.
+You can also choose to feed your gerbil some of your own food, being careful not to provide anything toxic or unhealthy for gerbils.
 This can help to save some money each year over feeding solely pre-formulated gerbil food.

 And there are care costs to be accounted for as well.
 Those yearly vet visits will cost about $40 each time.
 If an emergency occurs, you might have to shell out a few hundred!
 Of course, a good insurance plan can keep your gerbil protected for just a few bucks a month, but that’s still another cost to figure into your budget.